-Restore KC is presented by Kansas City Museum, Bruce R. Watkins Cultural Heritage Center, Black Archives of Mid-America, UMKC’s Center for Neighborhoods, and UNESCO Creative City-KC.
+Restore KC is produced by Kansas City Museum in partnership with Bruce R. Watkins Cultural Heritage Center, Black Archives of Mid-America, UMKC’s Center for Neighborhoods, UNESCO Creative City-KC, and African American Artists Collective.
 Together, we believe that history- and humanities-based experiences are needed now to create new opportunities for equity, justice, collaborative action, and solidarity for the City we love.

 Since spring 2019, the Kansas City Museum has been working with an education team on developing education and public programs using a restorative practices methodology.
 Restore KC was conceived from this work.

 For upcoming Restore KC programming click here.

 The first Restore KC program created a virtual community circle to learn about restorative practices and why the Kansas City Museum is embracing its core framework and strategies to advance a civic unity vision.
 The program was led by Lisa Middlebrook of Engage and Connect, LLC.